 The Nominating and Corporate Governance Committee has oversight responsibility for Board and Committee succession, as well as Board members' and Board and Committee Chair compensation.
 In addition, the Nominating and Corporate Governance Committee reviews and recommends policies and practices such as the stockholding guidelines for directors and senior executives.
-In addition, the Nominating and Corporate Governance Committee reviews the Company's policies and practices for consistency with its responsibility toward sustainability and oversees the Company's sustainability programs and publications.
+The Nominating and Corporate Governance Committee also reviews the Company's policies and practices for consistency with its responsibility for ESG matters and oversees the Company's ESG programs and publications, such as the annual ESG report.